 Tolls in Norway

-If you're used to motorhoming in Germany (where there are very few tolls), Norway is going to be a shock.
+If you're used to motorhoming in Germany or the UK (where there are very few tolls), Norway is going to be a shock.

 There are about 200 toll stations in Norway.
 All of which are automated, and marked with “AutoPASS” and the symbol to the right.
 Avoiding a toll often means driving hours out of your way AND taking 2 or even 3 extra ferries, so it defeats the point.
 On the plus side, motorhomes are charged the same price as cars and the total toll costs aren't usually that high.